patrikspiess/web/README.md

 A web frontend which deploys to surge.

 Develop the frontend into the source folder.
 Use any HTML5, CSS and JS technology.
 Within this project I use a simple [bootstrap](https://getbootstrap.com/) page.
+It is then deployed to surge, a service for static web publishing for Front-End Developers

 ## Installing surge